IBM/BlueXolo/INSTALL.md

 cp secrets.json.dist secrets.json

 ```
-Populate the secrets.json with your credentials for posgress and rabiitmq
+Populate the secrets.json with your credentials for posgress and rabbitmq

 Perform the initializazion of the databases